Mortal Kombat: Deadly Alliance: Plot

 At the end of Mortal Kombat 4 (which is Scorpion's canon ending), Quan Chi revealed himself to be the murderer of Scorpion's family and clan, before attempting to send him back to the Netherrealm.
 Scorpion, fueled with homicidal rage, grabbed Quan Chi at the last minute, taking the sorcerer with him.
 In the opening intro to Deadly Alliance, it is revealed that Quan Chi was able to escape the Netherrealm, using the amulet he had stolen from Shinnok.
 He appears in a tomb containing several mummified remains and an ancient runestone, which reveals that the remains are the "undefeatable" army of the long-forgotten ruler of Outworld, known simply as the "Dragon King".
 Learning that it can be revived, Quan Chi allies with Shang Tsung, offering him an endless supply of souls in return for his transplanting the souls of defeated warriors into the army.
 The two work together to defeat and kill Shao Kahn and Liu Kang, the two greatest threats to their plans.
 Unable to interfere as an Elder God, Raiden surrenders his status after realizing that, should the alliance be victorious, Earthrealm is doomed.

-In Deadly Alliance, the player receives information concerning the characters' backstories and their relationships with one another, mainly during Konquest mode, but also by way of biographies that can be obtained in the Krypt.
-The game occurs in a science fantasy setting, with most events occurring in the fictional realms of the Mortal Kombat series.
-The story begins in the Netherealm (although this is not a playable level), and later switches to Outworld, Edenia, and eventually Earthrealm.
+In Deadly Alliance, the player learns about the characters' backstories and relationships, primarily during Konquest mode, as well as through biographies obtainable in the Krypt.
+The game is set in a science fantasy world, with most events taking place in the fictional realms of the Mortal Kombat series.
+The story begins in the Netherrealm and later shifts to Outworld, Edenia, and eventually Earthrealm.
 To fully understand the plot of Deadly Alliance, the player must complete the Konquest mode and the Arcade mode.
 Completing the Arcade mode unlocks endings for each character, but only a few endings or parts of them are considered part of the continuity of the Mortal Kombat storyline.
 Some endings even contradict one another.
-What happened to the characters was only revealed in the sequel Mortal Kombat: Deception, making Deadly Alliance the first game in the series to have an in-continuity ending that involves the heroes losing and the villains emerging victorious.
+What happened to the characters was revealed only in the sequel, making Deadly Alliance the first game in the series to have an in-continuity ending in which the heroes lose, and the villains emerge victorious.